Horacio Carabelli: America's Cup

 Horacio Carabelli has participated in the America's Cup international regatta since 2006.
 During the 2007 edition held in Valencia, Spain, he was the Mast Department Manager and Special Projects developer of the Swedish team Victory Challenge managed by Hugo Stenbeck.
 In the 2013 edition which was held in San Francisco, California, United States of America, he was the Wing Project Manager for the Swedish team Artemis.

 In 2014, he was the Construction Coordinator of Team Luna Rossa, from Italy, that challenged the Oracle Team from United States on the 34th America's Cup edition in San Francisco, California.
-As Team Luna Rossa could not participate in the following edition, Horacio was invited to participate in the 35th America's Cup, held in Bermuda, in the team led by the french skipper Franck Cammas:Groupama Sailing Team.
+As Team Luna Rossa could not participate in the following edition, Horacio was invited to participate in the 35th America's Cup, held in Bermuda, in the team led by the French skipper Franck Cammas:Groupama Sailing Team.

 Horacio participated in the 36th America's Cup as the Co-Design Coordinator of Team Luna Rossa Prada Pirelli from Italy; team sponsored by Patrizio Bertelli, Prada's CEO, and directed by the skipper Max Sirena.Team Luna Rossa Prada Pirelli won the Prada Cup in this edition becoming the official challenger of Team New Zealand in this 36th America's Cup.

+Horacio is participating in the 37th America's Cup, his 5th American Cup, as the Design Coordinator of Team Luna Rossa Prada Pirelli from Italy.
+Patrizio Bertelli is the chairman of Team Luna Rossa Prada Pirelli, and Max Sirena is its Team Director and Skipper.
+Around 150 people are part of this team, in the following sections: sailing team, youth & women team, design team, shore team, logistics and services team, and the administration and secretary team.